 2. Limit Streaming of Video and Music

 Apps that stream music can also use quite a bit of data, but streaming music uses a lot less data than video.
 On my iPhone, I only stream video once in a while when I’m using mobile data, but I don’t worry as much about streaming music from Pandora or Spotify.

 If you want to watch video on your iPhone, especially on long trips, try to download the video to your iPhone before you leave.
 If you rent or purchase a movie from iTunes, for example, you have the option to download it to your phone using Wi-Fi ahead of time.
-If you’re already on vacation and you don’t have Wi-Fi at your hotel, head to a local Starbucks and use their Wi-Fi to download the big movie file.
-I recently met a couple of wonderful people who were doing just that.
+Streaming services like Netflix also give you the option to download shows and movies for offline viewing.

 3. Close Out Your Apps

 Apps can send and receive data in the background, and that’s absolutely fine, unless something goes awry.
 Closing out an app clears it from the application memory and should stop that particular app from using your mobile data in the background.

 Still Using Too Much Data?

 If you’re already aware of these tips and you’re still using too much data, we’re going to have to move on and try to figure out which app is sending or receiving data without your permission.
 Issues with apps that use too much data often occur because an upload or download is failing.
 In other words, the app tries to send a file, and it fails, so it tries to send the file again, and it fails again, and so on and so on.